Find Meals for Kids When Schools are Closed

 During an unexpected school closure, schools can leverage their participation in one of USDA’s summer meal programs to provide meals at no cost to students.
 Under normal circumstances, those meals must be served in a group setting.
 However, in a public health emergency, the law allows USDA the authority to waive the group setting meal requirement, which is vital during a social distancing situation.

 Since the outset of the coronavirus outbreak, USDA has provided states with broad flexibilities to ensure the continuation of meal service during COVID-19 related school closures.
 USDA is committed to using all the options available to us to help people get the food they need.
 To learn more about the USDA Food and Nutrition service and our response to COVID-19, visit www.fns.usda.gov/coronavirus and follow us on Twitter at @USDANutrition.

-* As of 5/21/2020, the following 41 states and Puerto Rico have provided information for the interactive map:
+* As of July 9, 2020, the following 49 states, the District of Columbia and Puerto Rico have provided information for the interactive map: